 5. Test Their Driving

-References are critical.
-When hiring a driver, you want to be able to find out as much information as possible before offering them a job—and these days, it’s easier than ever to check references.
-Of course, you should make sure your potential employee is comfortable with providing references—but if they are, make sure you follow up on them.
-More importantly take the time to reach out to their most recent employer.
-When dealing with past employers pay close attention to their tone and the way they speak about the applicant.
+References and what past employers can help you avoid making a hiring mistake.
+When hiring a driver, you want to be able to find out as much information as possible before offering them a job—and these days, it’s easier than ever.
+Take the time to reach out to their most recent employer.
+Pay close attention to their tone and the way they speak about the applicant.
 Also make sure to ask about their attendance, reliability and if they would re-hire them.

-Before hiring a driver, make sure to check his or her credentials.
-This means checking proof of identity, motor vehicle history reports and proof of legal right to work —as well as valid licenses and insurances.
+Before hiring a driver, make sure to check all of his or her credentials.
+This includes checking proof of identity, motor vehicle history reports, proof of legal right to work and that they meet the requirements for local licensing.
 If hiring CDL drivers be sure to check that they have all the required endorsements they will need.
-Also keep a close watch for red flags such as personal hygiene, discrepancies between what they say and documents show as well as their overall demeanor.
+Also keep a close watch for red flags such as discrepancies between what they have told you and what their documents show.

 Bonus Tip: Lock in Hires Quickly